sxg125/xdmod/README.md

 # xdmod
-XDMOD Group Department Hierarchy provides you a script template that feeds the group and respective Dept info from the database and feeds the hierarcy tables for xdmod to import.
+XDMOD Group Department Hierarchy script "update-dept.sh" provides you a  template that feeds the group and respective Dept info from the database to XDMOD for it to import for Usage Dept statistics.